openstack/cinder-specs/specs/2024.1/quota-system.rst

 - Transfer: Under normal circumstances accepting a transfer would not require the use of a reservation, as we should be able to check the quota and do the database changes to accept the transfer in the same transaction.
-  Unfortunately the *SolidFire* driver needs to make some changes in its backend on transfer, so the volume service has to make a driver call.
+  Unfortunately the *SolidFire* and *VMDK* drivers need to make some changes in their backend on transfer, so the volume service has to make a driver call.

   We cannot keep the database locked while the driver call completes, as it can take some time and we don't want to prevent the API from processing other